 Pursuant to the Sale Agreement, the Corporation purchased all of the County's future right, title and interest under the Master Settlement Agreement ("MSA"), including the right to receive the TSRs.
 The amount of TSRs received is dependent on many factors, including future domestic cigarette consumption, the financial capability of the participating cigarette manufacturers (the "PMs"), litigation affecting the MSA and related legislation, enforcement of state legislation related to the MSA and the tobacco industry.
 Payments by the PMs under the MSA are subject to certain adjustments, which may be material.
-Total TSRs received in 2019 were \$16,876,347 versus a budgeted amount of \$17,722,892.
+Total TSRs received in 2023 were \$20,291,903, only slightly less than the budgeted amount of \$20,400,330.

-New York (the "State") has entered into a settlement agreement with all the MSA tobacco companies regarding the nonparticipating manufacturers (the "NPM") adjustment dispute; the settlement resolves all past and future NPM adjustment disputes.
-In addition, the tobacco companies are no longer challenging the State's diligent enforcement of its escrow statute, so the State no longer faces the risk of losing its entire payment in any year and the companies are no longer placing a portion of the State's annual payment into a disputed payments account.
-Further, the State no longer has to participate in diligent enforcement arbitrations.
-As to MSA annual payments, the companies now receive a discount tied to the total in-state sales volume of cigarettes that are manufactured on Native American reservations and sold untaxed from smoke shops on those reservations to New York consumers.
+Effective October 16, 2015, New York (the "State") entered into a settlement agreement with all the MSA tobacco companies regarding the non-participating manufacturers (the "NPM") adjustment dispute; the settlement resolves all past and future NPM adjustment disputes.

+In addition, as a result of the settlement, the tobacco companies are no longer challenging the State's diligent enforcement of its escrow statute, so the State no longer faces the risk of losing its entire payment in any year and the companies are no longer placing a portion of the State's annual payment into a disputed payments account.
+Further, the State does not have to participate in any diligent enforcement arbitrations.
+The companies receive a discount on MSA annual payments tied to the total in-state sales volume of cigarettes that are manufactured on Native American reservations and sold untaxed from smoke shops on those reservations to New York consumers.
 The discount is for a fixed amount per pack, but with a modifier based on overall volume.
-Catch-up credits for prior years' discounts expire in 2020, which should result in an increase in TSRs in 2020.
-There was insufficient information at the time the 2020 budget was prepared to calculate the impact on TSRs in 2020 due to the expiration of the catch-up credits; therefore, this was not reflected in the 2020 budget.
-With the expiration of the catch-up credits in 2020, companies will only receive the annual discount.